 Olive oil spray and olive oil: I love cooking with this delicious oil.
 But if you'd rather use an oil with a higher smoke point, you can use avocado oil instead.

-Large bell peppers: A delicious and nutritious ingredient.
-It’s pretty to use different colors.
+Large bell peppers: It's especially pretty to use different colors.

 Ground pork: You can also use ground beef or even ground chicken in this recipe.